Nonbinary @ Cal

 Celebrations

-There are several celebratory events for QT students throughout the school year, from Prom to the UNITY Drag Show.
+There are several celebratory events for QT students throughout the school year, from queer tea parties to the UNITY Drag Show.
 One highlight is the annual QT+ (queer and/or trans+) Prom hosted by QARC in spring.
 When I attended, it featured elements such as an aerial performance, free mocktails, a photo booth, and a killer drag queen emcee.

 A collage of two images taken at QT+ Prom.
 The left image is an aerial performer in country attire holding a split handstand in front of large letters spelling out “prom.”
 The right image is drag queen Curveball performing in a pink bodysuit and bold pink makeup.